paulosuzart/paulosuzart.github.io/_posts/2023-05-12-chatgpt-explorations.md

 parser = PydanticOutputParser(pydantic_object=Question)
 retry_parser = RetryWithErrorOutputParser.from_llm(parser=parser, llm=llm)
 ```
 We are basically preparing to read any response and extract into this shape.
+This is the concept of so-called Output Parsing and there are [several different options](https://python.langchain.com/en/latest/modules/prompts/output_parsers.html) you can use.

 With the LLM instance and the prompt at hand we can then get the trivia content for our game: